cloudflare/cloudflare-docs/content/cloudflare-for-saas/ssl/common-tasks/issue-and-validate.md

 {{<Aside type="warning">}}
 <<<<<<< HEAD:content/cloudflare-for-saas/ssl/common-tasks/issue-and-validate.md

 HTTP DCV validation is no longer allowed for wildcard certificates.
-For more details and next steps, refer to [Changes to HTTP DCV](/ssl/ssl-tls/dcv-update/).
+For more details and next steps, refer to [DCV Validation](/cloudflare-for-saas/ssl/common-tasks/issue-and-validate/#dcv-methods).

 =======